TeamFAPS/PSVita-RE-tools/README.md

 	./kernel_bootimage_extract bootimage.elf outdir

 Then you can look in the new folder named "outdir" that now embeds many .elf files.

+#### ePSP flash image mode
+Obtain vs0:/app/NPXS10028/pcff.elf using sceutils or FAGDec in ELF mode or by other means.

+Run:

+	./kernel_bootimage_extract pcff.elf outdir -p

+Then you can look in the new folder named "outdir" that now embeds ePSP flash files.

 --------------------------------------------------------------------------------